-Hull damage in caseIn order to assess the consequences of ship-ship collisions, a series of idealised ship designs have been developed.
+In order to assess the consequences of ship-ship collisions, a series of idealised ship designs have been developed.
 The damage size in case of a collision is described in accordance with work performed by Erik Sonne Ravn and Peter Friis-Hansen at Technical University of Denmark, who elaborated routines simulating large numbers of representative collision scenarios.
 A neural network is applied in order to